Efficient Simulation of Sparse Graphs of Point Processes

 A multivariate point process can be seen as a collection of $M$ different point processes $N_j$.
-With the \emph{time asynchrony hypothesis,} one can also consider equivalently the univariate joint point process $N=N_1\cup ... \cup N_M$ and for each $t_k \in N$, there exists in fact only one $j=j_k$ such that $t_k\in N_j$.
-This is the mark $j_k$ associated to the $k$-th point of $N$.
-We are given the set of intensities of each of the $N_j$, $\lambda_j(t)$ with respect to a common filtration $(\mathcal{F}_t)_{t\geq 0}$.
-Note that $\mathcal{F}_{t-}$ includes as generators, all the points $T\in N$, the joint process such that $T<t$ as well as their respective marks.
+With the \emph{time asynchrony hypothesis,} one can also consider equivalently the univariate joint point process $N=N_1\cup ... \cup N_M$ and say that for each point $t$ of $N$ there is one and only one subprocess $j$ such that $t\in N_j$.
+This $j$ is then called the mark of point $t$, or the node associated to $t$.